-Having described the methodology of the EIS, make a succinct statement of the EIS objectives.
+,Make a succinct statement of the EIS objectives.
 The EIS's structure can then be outlined as an explanation of how the EIS will meet its objectives.
 The reader should be able to distinguish the EIS as the key environmental document providing advice to decision-makers considering approvals for the project.